 Wildfires and evacuations

-Your natural gas service during evacuation
+Natural gas or electricity service during evacuation

 Your electricity service after an evacuation

-Your natural gas service when you return home after an evacuation
+Your natural gas service after an evacuation

-- If your gas was turned off; that is, the service valve on your meter is turned to the "off" position (crosswise to the pipe), do not turn it on yourself.
-For everyone's safety, FortisBC crews will visit your home to restore gas service and "relight" affected appliances.
-If you were away when our crew arrived, they’ll leave a tag on your door with a number to call (1-877-711-8877) to have them return and restore service to your residence.
+- If the service valve on your natural gas meter is turned to the "off" position (crosswise to the pipe) do not turn it on yourself.
+Our crews will visit your home to restore natural gas service and relight affected appliances.
+If you are away when our crew arrived, they’ll leave a tag on your door with a number to call (1-877-711-8877) to have them return and restore service to your residence.

-Damaged appliances?
+Damaged natural gas appliances?
 Call a licensed gas contractor

 Don’t try to put natural gas appliances back in service yourself, and don’t use any appliances that were damaged until a licensed gas contractor has inspected them, ensuring the equipment is safe to operate.

 If you have concerns with your natural gas system, or if you smell rotten eggs or hear the sound of escaping gas, go outside and call the FortisBC 24-Hour Emergency Line at 1-800-663-9911 or dial 9-1-1.